-- Make a one-year commitment - Choose four dates for guided outings - Participate in enrichment workshops - Participate in outreach (with support from LandPaths) to gather sign-ups for your outings. - Please be on time as it's not ideal to leave participants waiting for you to arrive - Develop outings description and theme for registration page on LandPaths' online registration platform - Arrive prepared for each outing (ex: on time, know your route, materials, first aid kit, sign-in waivers, pens, maps, etc.) - Monitor conditions leading up to the day of outing.
-In case of cancellation, follow LandPaths' guidelines - Be equipped to take charge in case of emergency. - Be prepared to administer First aid/CPR in case of emergency - Act as a goodwill ambassador for LandPaths - Provide receipt (book provided) for any donation received - · Submit a written Field Report within 24 hours of each guided outing - Record your volunteer hours monthly
+- Make a one-year commitment - Choose four dates for guided outings - Participate in enrichment activities - Be on time as it's not ideal to leave participants waiting for you to arrive - Develop outings description and theme for registration page on LandPaths' online registration platform - Arrive prepared for each outing (ex: on time, know your route, materials, first aid kit, sign-in waivers, pens, maps, etc.) - Monitor conditions leading up to the day of outing.
+In case of cancellation, follow LandPaths' guidelines - Be equipped to take charge in case of emergency - Be prepared to administer First aid/CPR in case of emergency - Act as a goodwill ambassador for LandPaths when on preserve - Provide receipt (book provided) for any donation received - Submit a written Field Report within a week of each guided outing - Record your volunteer hours monthly

-DOCENT COMMITMENTS
+DOCENT COMMITMENTS CONT.